What is Fentanyl?

-Find Treatment for Meth Addiction
+Find Treatment for Fentanyl Addiction

 First and foremost, if you think that a loved one is abusing fentanyl, you should first research the drug and addiction associated with it so that you can better understand what your loved one needs.
-Next, you must plan an intervention to provide your loved one with options as to battle their addiction in a safe and supportive environment.
+Next, you must plan an intervention to provide your loved ones with options to battle their addiction in a safe and supportive environment.
 During this intervention, make sure that you offer compassion and support instead of judgment.
 Lastly, offer your support throughout the entire treatment process.

 Clearing fentanyl from the body and overcoming fentanyl withdrawal symptoms is the goal of detox, which is the first step of treatment for fentanyl addiction.
 Here at We Level Up NJ, a comprehensive team prescribing medications as part of our medication-assisted treatment (MAT) program, it aims to alleviate your withdrawal pains while monitoring your health 24 hours during the detox.
 We prioritize your safety and comfort because this is a fragile and challenging time for you.

 Once detox is complete, a new doorway in treatment opens up, which is referred to as an inpatient drug rehab or residential level of care.
 Our residential care program slowly and effectively introduces the individual into an atmosphere of therapeutic growth, marked by master’s level therapists, clinicians, group counselors, psychiatrists, and a community of like-minded individuals with the same aim: to attain sobriety and live a great life.

 Some of the many modalities applied and practiced within our residential treatment facility are: